-A self-described “documentary film” that aired in mid-March to commemorate the first anniversary of Russia’s annexation of the Crimea opens with a shot of a Russian Orthodox church, a military helicopter and an interview with Putin.
+A self-described “documentary film” that aired in mid-March to commemorate the first anniversary of Russia’s annexation of Crimea opens with a shot of a Russian Orthodox church, a military helicopter, and an interview with Putin.

 “I invited the head of Special Operations to the Kremlin,” Putin somberly recounts, “and told him, ‘let’s speak directly, that we must save the life of the President of Ukraine.’”